hashicorp/terraform-website/content/source/docs/enterprise/sentinel/import/tfconfig.html.md

 }
 ```

+#### Handling blocks in legacy configurations

+-> The following section only applies to Terraform versions below 0.12.

+In Terraform versions below 0.12, complex structures within configuration are
+grouped _per-instance_ as they are represented within the actual configuration
+itself.
+This has implications when defining policy correctly.
+This applies to
+all complex structures - lists, sets, and maps.

-For a slightly more complicated example, consider the following resource block:
+As an example, consider the following resource block:

 ```hcl
 resource "null_resource" "foo" {